srj555/Ai/README.md

 **Workarounds:**
 - Ask IT to whitelist Homebrew, or
 - Install Ollama directly from the official `.dmg` at `ollama.com` — no Homebrew needed
-- Use the Ollama Mac app (has a menu bar icon, starts automatically)
+- Use the Ollama Mac app (has a menu bar icon for easy start/stop — ideal for enterprise)

 ### Problem 2 — Outbound Port Restrictions